Azzaare/hotcrp_ynh/doc/DESCRIPTION.md

-This app is only meant to be a minimalist app demontrating the v2 packaging format
+This is a dummy description of this app features